 Your journey to driving in Canada will start with passing the driving theory exam which will test your knowledge of road rules and traffic signs.
 In addition to that, you will need to pass a vision test.
 If you succeed with both, you will get the G1 Driving Licence.

-There are a number of restrictions for those who have a G1 Driving License and the most important one is that you can drive only when there is another fully licensed driver in the vehicle.
+There are a number of restrictions for those who have a G1 Driving License.
+The most important one is that you can drive only when there is another fully licensed driver in the vehicle.
 The accompanying driver has to have a minimum of four years of experience as such and sit in the passenger seat.

 Moving on

 In order to graduate from your G1 to a G2, you will have to pass a road test which will test your basic driving skills.
-Be advised, that the test can be taken after you’ve been a G1 driver for 12 months unless you took an approved driver’s training course when you were learning how to drive.
-This will allow you to save 4 months and go for G2 after only 8 months!
+Be advised that the test can be taken after you’ve been a G1 driver for 12 months.
+However, if you took an approved driver’s training course when you were learning how to drive, you can save 4 months and go for G2 after only 8 months!

 After 12 months of driving with a G2 driving license and before its expiry date, you take the test which covers more advanced driving skills such as parallel parking and driving on a highway.
 Once you pass it, you will get a full G license.

-There are plenty of tools available to learn to drive in Canada, such as the Official Driver’s Handbook (Ontario) that you can purchase in any grocery store or drugstore, online training tests, and a variety of driving schools.
+There are plenty of tools available to learn to drive in Canada, such as the Official Driver’s Handbook (Ontario).
+You can purchase it in any grocery store or drugstore, as well as online training tests and a variety of driving schools.

 For more information about living and working in Canada, check out our free webinars!
 We’ll help you to achieve success in Canada!